 Getting around in Pittsburgh is relatively easy thanks to a well-developed public transport system consisting of buses, light rail and inclines.
 Downtown is a compact area, and parts of Pittsburgh are very pedestrian- and cycle-friendly.
 Anyone living in the city centre is unlikely to need a car, though families and those living in the suburbs might find that driving makes their lives easier.

-Pittsburgh's public transport system is run by the Port Authority of Allegheny County, which operates an integrated ticketing system mainly based around the ConnectCard smartcard.
+Pittsburgh's public transport system is run by Pittsburgh Regional Transit, which operates an integrated ticketing system mainly based on the ConnectCard smartcard.
 It can be loaded with credit and is valid for all three modes of public transport, as well as bicycle rental.

 Public transport in Pittsburgh

 Pittsburgh's fleet of more than 800 buses is a great way to get around.
 There are both regular and rapid transit bus services.
 Rapid transit services have their own busways, allowing them to skip traffic.
 There are currently three operational busways.

 It's worth mentioning that most bus routes terminate downtown, so commuters that need to get from one side of Pittsburgh to the other will likely need to make at least one transfer to get there.

 Known as 'the T', Pittsburgh's light rail system is clean, efficient and convenient.
 With three lines and more than 50 stops, the T is fairly comprehensive and is used by many for their commute.

 The T can be an affordable mode of transport, given that its downtown route is free of charge from First Avenue to Allegheny.

 There are two historical funiculars in operation in Pittsburgh: the Monongahela Incline and the Duquesne Incline, both of which run between different parts of South Shore and Mount Washington.
 The Monongahela Incline is the oldest continuously operating funicular in the United States.